PenCue/devprocess/docs/git-branching-model.md

   - [ ] How is the documentation?
 Are all parameters, returns and sideeffects clearly documented.
 - [ ] Review the design
   - [ ] Is the design line with the architecture / agreed best practices
-  - [ ] is the architecture well defined for this case?
+  - [ ] Is the architecture well defined for this case?
   - [ ] Are there architectural changes/decisions made?
-    - [ ] have they been recorded in a architectural decision record (_adr)
+    - [ ] Have they been recorded in a architectural decision record (_adr)?
-    - [ ] Is there consensus by the team.
+    - [ ] Is there consensus by the team?
 - [ ] Review nonfunctionals
   - [ ] Performance impact?
-    - [ ] guestimate of more/less
+    - [ ] Guestimate of more/less.
   - [ ] Cost impact?
-    - [ ] more or less?
+    - [ ] More or less?
-  - [ ] Do the changes warrant an security review ?
+  - [ ] Do the changes warrant a security review?
-    - [ ] any new interfaces added?
+    - [ ] Any new interfaces added?

 These are only guidelines.
 Use your expertise and experience to focus your effort.

 Note:

 - It is ok to comment or request changes.
-  - make it helpful and respectful.
+  - Make it helpful and respectful.
-  - be clear and concise
+  - Be clear and concise
-  - explain why and if possible where and how.
+  - Explain why and if possible where and how.
   - Feel free to offer an solution/assistance.
 - Don't approve the changes if you didn't have time to review
 - Don't approve the changes if you don't understand changes.